xkcao/Note_on_AI_Podcast/README.md

 It happened in evolution most likely because of the need of collaboration with other similar systems.
 A human needs to know it's himself talking, not others, if he needs to communicate with other humans.

+## Alexandar Fridman: the Plasma Physicist

+### Father and immigration

+An interesting discussion between Lex Fridman and his father.

+They talked about lots of things.
+One topic which may touch the heart of many immigrants is that Lex said it was very difficult for him when his family immigrated from Russia to US.
+He also said that he never felt personally very close to his father.

+From his father's perspective, the move to US meant lots of new opportunities for his family and was certainly a big deal.
+However, for him personally, it just meant a big culture shift, and he lost his close friends.
+He was probably in Middle school or Elementary school.
+He described that it was like his father only focused on building the boat or make the boat bigger, but not so much interested in the feelings of the people living in the boat.

+Lex asked his father whether this is a Russian thing.
+His father said that it was not a Russian thing, but more of a Jewish or Immigrant thing.
+He said that he was always very careful in his life.
+He sees a lot of dangers, and he was always worried that if one thing does not go well, everything will just crash.